oneops/oneops.github.io/admin/general/key-concepts.md

 id: key-concepts
 ---

->It's a multi-cloud application orchestrator.
-OneOps lets you design your application in a cloud agnostic way (by
+>OneOps is a multi-cloud application orchestrator.
+It lets you design your application in a cloud agnostic way (by
->abstracting multiple cloud providers).
-It manages your application's design, deployments, operations &
+>abstracting multiple cloud providers) and manages your application's design, deployments, operations &
 >monitoring.
 Check out the [list of supported cloud providers](/general/integrations.html#clouds).